HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-nsf.md

 Each NSF has an **ACL** (Access Control List) which manages access to the Notes database, whether for **Users**, **Groups** or **Servers**.

-Not all NSFs on the Domino server are exposed via HCL Domino Rest API.
-You need to explicitly add a **HCL Domino Rest API** configuration for an NSF.
-This defines the alias for HCL DRAPI requests to use when accessing the database and what kinds of requests are exposed.
-Creating an NSF via HCL DRAPI automatically creates the DRAPI Database configuration for you.
+Not all NSFs on the Domino server are exposed via Domino Rest API.
+You need to explicitly add a **Domino Rest API** configuration (Schema) for an NSF.
+This defines the alias for Domino REST API requests to use when accessing the database and what kinds of requests are exposed.
+Creating an NSF via Domino REST API automatically creates the Domino REST API Database configuration for you.

-The same NSF can be exposed via multiple HCL DRAPI Database configurations.
+The same NSF can be exposed via multiple Domino REST API Database configurations.
 This can be useful for exposing a subset of content to a specific audience and enforcing tighter restrictions.
-This tutorial will not cover creating multiple HCL DRAPI Database configurations.
+This tutorial will not cover creating multiple Domino REST API Database configurations.

 </div>
 </div>

-1. Hover over the "HCL DOMINO REST API" collection name and click on the ellipsis (three dots).
+1. Hover over the "Domino-REST-API-NewDB" collection name and click on the ellipsis (three dots).
 Select "Add Request".
 2. Name the request "create nsf" and click "Save".
 3. Change the method from "GET" to "POST".
 4. Set the URL as "&#123;&#123;SETUP_HOST&#125;&#125;/design/nsf?dataSource=customers".